ObjectModules/deploy/Mapping.md

 Here you can see that there are a number of reasons or parameters that people say to describe how Google become the best search engine.

 It is quite amazing because usually when people put different criteria then the result can be different, let take an example, say what is the best food now in the world?
-Every one can give different answer base on their parameter or criteria.
+Every one can give different answer based on their parameter or criteria.

 But when people is asked what the best search engine is, although there are so many search engines in the world, most probably you will find that Google is the answer whatever criteria that people use.